Okame is small ornamental cherry tree, featuring a mass of pretty shell-pink single flowers.

 Okame is unusual amongst the flowering cherries in that it often produces a crop of small dark cherries - not palatable for humans, but useful for birds.

-Fill in the details below and we will let you know when Okame flowering cherry tree is back in stock.
+Fill in the form below and we will notify you when Okame flowering cherry tree are back in stock.

 Okame was developed by the English flowering cherry enthusiast Captain Collingwood Ingram (known to his friends as "Cherry" Ingram).
 It is a hybrid of Prunus incisa (the Fuji cherry) and Prunus campanulata (the Formosan cherry).
 It inherits the former's compact proportions, hardiness and excellent autumn leaf colours, and the attractive shell pink blossom of the latter.
 Definitely a case where the whole is greater than the sum of the parts.

 Illustrative examples of pot-grown trees of this variety as supplied.

 Trees should reach their mature height after about 10 or more years.